Home » Programs and Courses » A.S. in Nursing (ADN/ASN) Program

 Take the Free Career Training Readiness Quiz to Find Out!

-Provide a high-quality educational experience to each individual whose goal is to enter the health care profession.
+Provide a high-quality educational experience to each individual who aspires to enter the healthcare profession.

 Provide a depth of human understanding and a wide range of nursing skills based on communication and scientific principles.